sarahbeverton/time_zone_converter/README.md

 npm install
 ```

-## Compiles and hot-reloads for development
+## compiles and hot-reloads for development
 ```
 npm run serve
 ```